-73 The 2005 Guidelines state that, "As the ultimate decision making body, the shareholders, who are the real owners of a corporation, may use the general meeting of shareholders to adopt takeover defense measures involving amendments to the articles of incorporation or other methods for the purpose of protecting shareholder interests.
+70 The 2005 Guidelines state that, "As the ultimate decision making body, the shareholders, who are the real owners of a corporation, may use the general meeting of shareholders to adopt takeover defense measures involving amendments to the articles of incorporation or other methods for the purpose of protecting shareholder interests.
 Restricting the transfer of shares in the articles of incorporation is the most obvious example.
 Issuance of new shares or stock acquisition rights to a third party under particularly favorable conditions would also be deemed legitimate if approved by a special resolution of a general meeting of shareholders.
 Moreover, with regard to matters whose impact on shareholders is less significant than those matters requiring a special resolution (which requires a super-majority vote under the law), the adoption of defensive measures by an ordinary resolution of a general meeting of shareholders is permitted as a legitimate exercise of self-governance by shareholders," and this concept generally can be maintained.

-74 These are principles established by legal precedents which state that if stock acquisition rights are issued for the purpose of maintaining or securing corporate control in a situation where there is a dispute over corporate control, a request for an injunction should, in principle, be granted as an unfair issuance of stock acquisition rights.
+71 These are principles established by legal precedents which state that if stock acquisition rights are issued for the purpose of maintaining or securing corporate control in a situation where there is a dispute over corporate control, a request for an injunction should, in principle, be granted as an unfair issuance of stock acquisition rights.

-75 See Nippo Sangyo case (Nagoya High Court decision, April 22, 2021).
+72 See Nippo Sangyo case (Nagoya High Court decision, April 22, 2021).
 In this case, the acquiring party violated the procedural rules of the response policy in a material respect.

-- Approval of the shareholders' meeting demonstrates that the content of the response policy relies on the rational intention of the shareholders, i.e. those who the company's interests are attributed to. - ➤ If the board of directors invokes countermeasures based on a response policy decided by the shareholders' meeting at the time of adoption, where arbitrariness and discretion of the board are restricted, it is more likely to find that invocation by the board is within the reasonable intention of the shareholders.
+➤ If the board of directors invokes countermeasures based on a response policy decided by the shareholders' meeting at the time of adoption, where arbitrariness and discretion of the board are restricted, it is more likely to find that invocation by the board is within the reasonable intention of the shareholders.